no-go/ViboraFeed/README.md

 Optional get a signed APK from here: [ViboraFeed.apk](https://github.com/no-go/ViboraFeed/blob/master/app/app-release.apk?raw=true)

+# Version 2.0

+Change some bugs with night and landsace mode.
+Blacklist added to filter (new) feeds, if them have some buff word.

 # Version 1.9

-Optional night mode added (black and red colors in a special timespan).
+Optional night mode added (black and red colors in a special timespan) - but works well only > Android 6.0.
 Landscape: Screen is splitted.
 A short click on a news item (left hand) opens a small Browser on the right side.

 ![Screenshots v1.9](img/v19.jpg)